-These kits are solid-phase sandwich ELISAs using two antibodies that are highly specific to human, mouse, or rat angiotensinogen protein; one is precoated on the ELISA plate and the other is HRP-conjugated.
-These kits can be used to measure human, mouse, or rat angiotensinogen in serum, EDTA-plasma, urine or cell culture media.
+The Human Angiotensinogen ELISA is a solid-phase sandwich ELISA that takes advantage of two highly specific antibodies; one antibody is coated onto the ELISA plate and the other is HRP-conjugated.
+The Human Angiotensinogen ELISA can be used to measure human, mouse, or rat angiotensinogen in serum, EDTA-plasma, urine or cell culture media.